Photo: Tom Scalisi for Bob Vila

 - Connectivity: Bluetooth

-- Excellent digital display for DIY or professional use; can also be used in low light conditions
+- Excellent digital display for DIY or professional use; can also be seen in low-light conditions

 - Display rotates with angle changes for added user-friendliness

-- Completely flat bottom for accurate positioning on floors and tabletops
+- Completely flat bottom offers accurate positioning on floors and tabletops

 - Built-in digital level provides ample versatility

-- Holster’s belt loop is too small for some users’ preferences
+- Holster’s belt loop is likely too small for some users’ preferences

-Get the Bosch laser distance measure on Amazon.
+Get the Bosch GLM50C laser measure at Amazon.